 Some may start out in a rush and then slow down too much down the road.
 This is not a good attitude.
-The moment you build up an audience and they are interested to your content, you do not want them to get tired of waiting or even forget at all about your blog.
+The moment you build up an audience and they are interested in your content, you do not want them to get tired of waiting or even forget at all about your blog.

 It's best that they have something new to read whenever they open your site.

-Once you have 10-15 solid posts created, you can now slow-down a bit and start following the assigned schedule.
+Once you have 10-15 solid posts created, you can now slow down a bit and start following the assigned schedule.

-There are sites that post one post per week and some who post every day.
+There are sites that post one post per week and some that post every day.
 The frequency is not that defining as it it the steady pace of posting.
-So that’s up to you to decide how much can you post per week.
+So that's up to you to decide how much can you post per week.

 You can only learn while failing.
 Don't lose faith and stick to it so you can keep learning and improving.
 Success will definitely follow!

-Since you are here reading on how to create a blog, we assume you already have something in mind.
+Since you are here reading how to create a blog, we assume you already have something in mind.
 On what your blog will be about.
 To improve your approach to the content, please consider the below:

 What makes a blog post high quality?

-People will click on your post to know more after reading he title.
+People will click on your post to know more after reading the title.
 Not know more of your life.
 So when writing, ask yourself if it is useful enough and if it can help at least one person!

 Give a clear Answer.
-In the pool of topics you will discuss in your blog, target the hot topics and try to give a clear answer at the end of it.
+In the pool of topics, you will discuss in your blog, target the hot topics and try to give a clear answer at the end of it.
 Remember all the posts you have read and bookmarked to reference later.
 You will want to be a helpful resource for your own readers as well.

 The goal is to create at least a few posts good enough for readers to come back and read them time after time.
 These posts will keep on getting traffic month after month.